qiuosier/langchain-oracle/libs/oci/README.md

 embeddings.embed_query("What is the meaning of life?")
 ```

+### OCI Data Science

-You may also instantiate the model with the `OCIModelDeploymentEndpointEmbeddings`.
+You may also instantiate the OCI Data Science model with the `OCIModelDeploymentEndpointEmbeddings`.

 ```python
 from langchain_oci.embeddings import OCIModelDeploymentEndpointEmbeddings